Welcome to today's edition of the Rush 24-7 podcast.

 The American people.

-I don't know when it's gonna be.
+I don't know when it's going to be.

-But I'm I'm telling you that this kind of stuff that they're doing, and the White House, by the way, finally fighting back on all these investigations.
+But I'm telling you that this kind of stuff that they're doing, and the White House, by the way, finally fighting back on all these investigations, 300 investigations of the White House launched in 100 days by the new Democrat Congress.

-Just, you know, I mean I made this prediction actually a long, long time ago, but not in as striking a way.
+I made this prediction actually a long, long time ago, but not in as striking a way.

-They lost, I mean, Nixon won 48 states, I think it was, and yet they go back and they look at that era as something they want to redo and replicate.
+And yet they go back and they look at that era as something they want to redo and replicate.

 They think it was one of their finest hours because they had gotten us out of Vietnam.